EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 By the morning of April 24, Enid was in active recovery mode.
 First responders had cleared all known trapped residents overnight.
 The City of Enid and Garfield County opened emergency shelters for displaced families from Gray Ridge Estates and surrounding areas.
 Utility crews worked to restore power and water to the impacted sections of the city.

-For a community that had just lived through a direct hit from a violent tornado, the zero-fatality outcome was remarkable — and a testament to the NWS warning system, local emergency preparedness, and the speed with which Enid residents sought shelter when the Tornado Emergency alert reached their phones.
+For a community that had just lived through a direct hit from a violent EF-4 tornado, the zero-fatality outcome was remarkable — and a testament to the NWS warning system, local emergency preparedness, and the speed with which Enid residents sought shelter when the Tornado Emergency alert reached their phones.
+State adjusters are still calculating the final dollar figure; preliminary indicators suggest losses will likely reach the tens of millions.

 @CBSNews — national coverage of the Enid, Oklahoma tornado aftermath · April 24, 2026